HoneyBadger4334/342-quiz-2/README.md

 }
 ```

+These functions are specific to Cat and Dog classes.
+Not in the Animal class.

 We already know how to call the commonly inherited function *speak* using an array of animal class pointers.

 In this task, we are making it call those **non-inherited functions** *purr* and *play* in a loop with an array of pets.